Monday, February 22, 2010

 B: The sentiment is nice enough, I suppose, if a bit monotone.
 “Blijf jezelf, verander niet” only underscores the point.

-A: A chorus is normally designed to bring all the other parts of a song together into a seamless whole, a focal point of energy and emotion and whatever.
+a focal point of energy and emotion and whatever, a chorus is designed to bring the other parts of a song together into a seamless whole.
 This one just plods along, which is perhaps in keeping with what the lyrics are saying, but still.
 Justine tries to lift it a bit towards the end, to little avail.

 V: It’s nice to see they’ve actually rearranged this for the orchestra: coming straight after the Irish entry it could have been another example of how not to sound.
 It’s more understated, but that works in its favour, and makes the fact that she cracks at the end endearing rather than potentially embarrassing.